CHURCH FATHERS: A DOOR TO ROME

 "Let us consider that wonderful sign [of the resurrection] which takes place in Eastern lands, that is, in Arabia and the countries round about.
 There is a certain bird which is called a phoenix.
 This is the only one of its kind, and lives five hundred years.
 And when time of its dissolution draws near that it must die, it builds itself a nest of frankincense, and myrrh, and other spices, into which, when the time is fulfilled, it enters and dies.
 But as the flesh decays a certain kind of worm is produced, which, being nourished by the juices of the dead bird, brings forth feathers.
 Then, when it has acquired strength, it takes up that nest in which are the bones of its parent, and bearing these it passes from the land of Arabia into Egypt, to the city called Heliopolis.
 And, in open day, flying in the sight of all men, it places them on the altar of the sun, and having done this, hastens back to its former abode.
 The priests then inspect the registers of the dates, and find that it has returned exactly as the five hundredth year was completed."
 (I Clem. to the Cor.
 Ch.
 25, Ante-Nicene Fathers I, Vol. I, Philip Schaff)

-Here we have a story of a bird that lives up to 500 years, dies, has a worm come out of its carcass which turns into the same kind of bird, and then this bird flies off to an idolatrous altar carrying with it the nest and bones of its parent.
-It places the nest and bones of its parent on the altar of the sun; and then the priests (no doubt, of the sun) inspect the dates and say, "Yep, it's been 500 years."
-Paul said to Timothy, “as I urged you when I went into Macedonia remain in Ephesus that you may charge some that they teach no other doctrine, nor give heed to fables . . .”
+In the above account, we find the story of a bird with a whopping 500 year lifespan.
+According to the story, after the bird dies, a worm leaves its carcass and transforms itself into the same kind of bird as the parent.
+It then flies off to an idolatrous altar carrying with it the nest and bones of its parent.
+It places these on the altar of the sun; and then the priests (no doubt, of the sun) inspect the dates and say, "Yep, it's been 500 years."
+This story sounds a whole lot like the very thing Paul warned about in the following passages: “as I urged you when I went into Macedonia remain in Ephesus that you may charge some that they teach no other doctrine, nor give heed to fables . . .”
 (1 Tim.
 1:3-4).
-This story would definitely qualify as a fable.

 “For the Lord Himself, being asked by a certain person when his kingdom would come, said, 'When the two shall be one, and the outside as the inside, and the male with the female, neither male or female.'”
 (II Clem.
 12:2, Ante-Nicene Fathers I, Vol. I, Philip Schaff)